 - fresh herbs (I used fresh sage and thyme)

-First, you cut your loaf into 1 inch cubes as pictured and place in a tray or bowl and leave to sit out at room temperature for at least 8 hours or overnight.
+Start out by cutting your loaf into 1 inch cubes as pictured and place in a tray or bowl and leave to sit out at room temperature for at least 8 hours or overnight.
 This will dry out the bread well so it holds it’s texture for the stuffing.
 If you skip this step, you will end up with soggy stuffing.
 The stuffing should be moist and soft on the inside, but not soggy.

 Next, chop your onion, garlic and celery and saute until tender.
 Then you will add the veggies to a bowl, along with the veggie broth, worcestershire sauce, pecans and herbs, salt and pepper.
 Give it a good stir.